florian/reading-notes/books/16_Harry_Potter_and_the_Methods_of_Rationality/README.md

 # Harry Potter and the Methods of Rationality ([[book]](https://hpmor.com/))

 (*Note: To summarize the book, I'm keeping track of all interesting concepts and the context they were mentioned in.
-Some concepts I was aware of before reading the book, but it's still a good practice to document them, which also forces me to think through the context they were mentioned in.*)
+Some concepts I was aware of before reading the book, but it's still a good practice to document them since that forces me to think through the context they were mentioned in.*)

-## Chapters 1 - 20
+## Volume 1: The Methods of Rationality — Chapters 1 - 21

 | Concept | Explanation | Context |
 | --- | --- | --- |